Nafff/DevelopingMobility/README.md

 <br>

 ## Overview
-DevelopingMobility is a platform designed to help user alleviate pain and discomfort from our sedentary lifestyle.
+DevelopingMobility is a platform designed to help the user alleviate pain and discomfort in our new work from home world.
 Users are able to select areas where they feel tension or pain from a clickable model on the home page.
 When the user clicks a body part will be redirected to a page containing streches and mobility drills for that muscle group.
 Users can click on specifc stretches to see more information.
-On the stretch details page they can favorite stretches, add them to a routine, and make comments on the streches for other users to see.
+On the stretch details page they can favorite stretches and add them to a routine.
 Users have their own profile page where they can view their favorites stretches and routines.

 <br>

 ## MVP

 The DevelopingMobility MVP will include a home page with clickable human body model that will redirect the user to specific muscle detail pages.
 The muscle detail pages will contain a list of streches and mobility drills that will each redirect to a detail page with a video and more information about the stretch.
-Users can comment on the stretch and save it as a favorite.
-Users can also add exercises to a specific routine viewable on their profile page.
+Users can add a stretch to a drop down list of their routines or add as a favorite.
+Users can edit their routines and their profile details.

 <br>